Airport Development Plan

 The Airport Development Plan is the next phase of planning for San Diego International

 Airport.
-The ADP will begin identifying improvements to enable the airport to meet
+The ADP will identify improvements to enable the airport to meet demand

 How is ADP different from the Airport Master Plan?

 The ADP is the next phase of planning for San Diego International Airport.
 The 2008

 Airport Master Plan (culminating in The Green Build) will be considered as part